SpirosMakris/phoenix-full-stack-work-sample/notes.md

   button/link that navigates to the Show details page instead.
   I find the above interaction more intuitive.

+* Perform some optimization for initial app index view mounting.
+Also display something on screen while apps are fetched.
+Maybe a small loader animation with some text that informs the user that apps are loading.

+* Move function components in `AppStatus` to their own module

 * Study the API & Fly's architecture a bit more to see if there's some other functionality that can be implemented in this component.